Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Corncrake.

-Breeds in the meadows, arrives middle to end of May, e.g. 25 May 2023.
+Breeds in the meadows, arrives middle to end of May, e.g. 25 May 2023 and 16 May 2024.
 Up to three or four singing males each year.
 Occasional autumn birds, e.g. one on 7 September 2013.

 Corncrake